Dancing With the Devil in the Pale Moonlight1 of 12

 Is there any rivalry in comic books more iconic than the one between Batman and the Joker?
 Many heroes have arch-enemies, but so few have such perfectly crafted opposite numbers.
 The Joker is Batman's perfect nemesis: a violent, colorful force of chaos that flies directly in the face of Batman's stoic, ordered veneer.

-With the collection of Sean Gordon Murphy’s recent Joker-centric series Batman: White Knighttopping Diamond’s October 2018 sales charts, we’re looking back on the best Batman/Joker stories of all time.
+So with all of that in mind, we’re looking back on the best Batman/Joker stories of all time.

 The Man Who Killed Batman - Batman: The Animated Series episode 512 of 12